The very first craft show I sold at was in a small community league hall with less than 20 vendors.

 You don’t have to come up with new icebreakers for every shopper.

-Maybe don’t use the same one twice in a row, while the first shopper is still at your table, but other than that, repeating material is totally cool.
+Maybe don’t use the same one twice in a row, while the first shopper is still at your table, but other than that, repeating material is totally fine.

 These were a few of his favorites:

-“You can use that as ______________.”
-He’d sometimes point out a product feature but would often say something ridiculous.
+- “You can use that as ______________.”
+He’d sometimes point out a useful product feature, but often would say something ridiculous.
 Like if it was a cold day and someone was looking at a clutch he’d tell them they could buy two and use them as mittens.

 He had a quirky sense of humor and he used it to his advantage.

 Find your authentic style.
-You may love to talk about movies, science or cats.
+You may love to talk about movies, science, or cats.
+Try to work those into your ice-breakers.

 You can work your passions and interests into any conversation; and that’s when it feels authentic.